Adolphe Menjou

-Adolphe Jean Menjou (February 18, 1890 – October 29, 1963) was an American actor whose career spanned both silent films and talkies.
+Adolphe Jean Menjou [/'ædɒlf 'mɒnʒuː/] (February 18, 1890 – October 29, 1963) was an American actor whose career spanned both silent films and talkies.
 He became a leading man during the 1920s, known for his debonair and sophisticated screen presence.
 He was nominated for an Academy Award for Best Actor for his performance in The Front Page (1931).

 He played prominent roles in The Sheik (1921), A Woman of Paris (1923), The Marriage Circle (1924), Morocco (1930), A Farewell to Arms (1932), Morning Glory (1933), and the original A Star Is Born (1937).
 Mainly a supporting actor after the 1940s, he played a prominent role as the antagonist of Stanley Kubrick's Paths of Glory (1957).
 In 1960, he received a star on the Hollywood Walk of Fame for his contributions to the motion picture industry.

-A life-long Republican, Menjou was known for his right-wing political stances, and was a vocal supporter of the House Committee on Un-American Activities and a co-founder of the Motion Picture Alliance for the Preservation of American Ideals.

 Early life

-Adolphe Jean Menjou was born on February 18, 1890, in Pittsburgh, Pennsylvania, to a French father, Albert Menjou (1858-1917), and an Irish mother, Nora (née Joyce, 1869-1953).
-His mother was the first cousin of James Joyce.
-His brother, Henry Arthur Menjou (1891-1956), was a year younger and also an actor.
+Menjou was born on February 18, 1890, in Pittsburgh, Pennsylvania, to a French father, Albert Menjou, and an Irish mother, Nora (née Joyce).
+His brother, Henry Arthur Menjou, was a year younger and also an actor.
 His family was Roman Catholic.

 Menjou attended the Culver Military Academy, and graduated from Cornell University with a degree in engineering.
 Attracted to the vaudeville stage, he made his movie debut in 1916 in The Blue Envelope Mystery.
 During World War I, he served as a captain in the United States Army Ambulance Service, for which he trained in Pennsylvania before going overseas.